jh3y/ng-mega-table/README.md

 This is a directive put together to show how you can overcome handling large datasets in angular by making use of templating using libraries like Handlebars.js

+##Usage
+Just grab copies of the distribution styles and scripts and pull them into your page.
+Then add the module `ngMegaTable` as a dependency to your application.
+Refer to [options](#Options) below in order to understand the table options to be passed in.

 ##Getting started
 ###Prerequisites
 It is assumed that you have __bower__ and __node__ installed.